 20. Nicotine Levels and Presence of Selected Tobacco-Derived Toxins in Tobacco Flavoured Electronic Cigarette Refill Liquids

-Dr Farsalinos and his team tested 21 samples of e-liquid and compared them against chemicals found in tobacco products.
-While his study confirms that e-liquids are not free from potentially harmful chemicals similar to those found in tobacco products, and that e-liquids containing naturally extracted tobacco could result in higher exposures, e-liquids still contained much lower levels of TSNAs and nitrates, making them less harmful than tobacco products.
+Dr Farsalinos and his team tested 21 samples of e-liquid and compared chemicals found in them to those found in tobacco products.
+While his study confirms that e-liquids are not free from potentially harmful chemicals, similar to those found in tobacco products, and that e-liquids containing naturally extracted tobacco could result in higher exposures, e-liquids still contained much lower levels of TSNAs and nitrates, making them less harmful than tobacco products.